How to save money on your energy bill while working from home

 Heating and cooling:

-Thermostat: Set your thermostat down 10 to 15 degrees when you're asleep.
+Thermostat: Adjust your thermostat for the times when you're asleep.
 Doing so for eight hours can lower your annual heating and cooling costs by around 10%.

 Adjust your fridge and freezer temperature: Set your fridge to 38 degrees and your freezer to five degrees.
 This will keep your food fresh, but your fridge and freezer won't need to work as hard to maintain the temperature.